 We are the Open Innovation Strategy and Policy Group (OISPG) and we work in close collaboration with the European Commission.
-We are the driver of the Open Innovation 2.0 paradigm: we catalyse modern innovation adoption and creation of open innovation ecosystems where the serendipity process is fledged.
+Our philosophy embraces the Open Innovation 2.0 paradigm: creation of open innovation ecosystems where the serendipity process is fully-fledged.

-We believe that involving citizens directly in the innovation process allows rapid prototyping in real life and shows which ideas fly in reality and which are worth scaling up.
-This fosters entrepreneurship in Europe, creates jobs and boosts sustainable economic and societal growth.
-Therefore, we suggest actions and approaches to the industry and other innovation partners to stimulate and strengthen competitiveness in its all dimensions: wealth, well-being and welfare, at a policy making level.
+We believe that involving citizens directly in the innovation process allows rapid prototyping in real life.
+Building a prototype is the fastest, most effective way to push an idea forward.
+Prototyping will foster entrepreneurship in Europe, will create jobs and will boost sustainable economic and societal growth.
+Therefore, we suggest various open innovation actions and approaches to industry and to other innovation partners in order to stimulate and strengthen competitiveness.

-Our connections with institutional and industrial level make us an focal point in the field of Open Innovation 2.0.
-We base our thinking on Quadruple Helix innovation models – involving institutional bodies, research sphere, business sector, and citizens in the process.
+Our connections at Institutional, as well as at Industrial level give us a focal point role in the field of Open Innovation 2.0.
+We base our thinking on Quadruple Helix Innovation Model where government, industry, academia and civil participants work together to co-create the future and drive structural changes far beyond the scope of what any one organization or person could do alone.
 This new generation of open innovation leads to stronger economic impact and better user experience in Europe.

 Prof. Dr. Martin Curley is the Director of Intel Labs Europe.